FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Can’t find what you’re looking for?
 Get in touch and we’ll help.

-Jake works with children, pre teens and teenagers, tailoring his approach to the developmental, emotional
+Jake works with children, pre teens and teenagers, tailoring his approach to the developmental, emotional and nutritional needs of each age group.

 His work always includes parent involvement and coordination with existing healthcare providers so progress feels safe, structured and consistent for your child or teenager.